 Paved with stone and tiles, these narrow pedestrian streets often have vibrant bougainvillea and other flowers creeping up the walls and hanging overhead.
 You’ll also see some scenic staircases that link the different levels of the neighborhood, as well as classic tavernas and cafes with outdoor seating.

 You should also explore Anafiotika, a delightful little neighborhood within the Plaka area, below the northeastern edge of the Acropolis.
 This area is known for its charming little houses and whitewashed exteriors that resemble the homes on the Greek islands.
 This is because the original residents of Anafiotika tended to be islanders from the Cyclades who moved to Athens for work.

 Ruins of the Acropolis

-Once you’re on the Acropolis, there are three main landmarks to see besides the fantastic views from the citadel walls.
-The first as you arrive is the hill’s western gateway known as Propylaea, which you pass through to reach the top.
-From there you have the Parthenon, ruins of an ancient temple and perhaps the most famous attraction in Athens.
+Once you reach the Acropolis, you’ll see three main landmarks (not to mention the fantastic views from the citadel walls).
+The first is the hill’s western gateway, the Propylaea, which you’ll pass through to reach the top.
+Next is the Parthenon, ruins of an ancient temple and perhaps the most famous attraction in Athens.

 Sunset from Areopagus

-Day 2 in Athens
+Athens Itinerary: Day 2